Do you want to instantly understand how a song works harmonically…

 It was created by 3 UC Berkeley engineers who have a deep passion for music and hope that the Hooktheory platform helps musicians craft better music and gain a deeper understanding of how music works.

 Hookpad is not the only product created by the Hooktheory team.
-They have created numerous other music theory educational products to help guide you as you develop as a songwriter.

 - TheoryTab: This is the database of over 13,000 songs that have had their chord structure and melody analyzed.